 9. General Release.
 By entering the Sweepstakes, contestants release Progress Lighting and any other promotional sponsors, and each of their respective affiliated companies, directors, officers, employees, representatives, partners and agents from any liability whatsoever for any claims, costs, injuries, losses or damages of any kind arising out of or in connection with the Sweepstakes or with the acceptance, possession or use of any prize (including, without limitation, claims, costs, injuries, losses or damages related to personal injuries, death, damage to, loss or destruction of property, rights of publicity or privacy, defamation or portrayal in a false light).

 10. Sponsor.
-The Progress Lighting Pinterest “Fall Back in Love” Contest is sponsored by Progress Lighting, whose decisions regarding the selection of winners and all other aspects of the Sweepstakes shall be final and binding in all respects.
+The Progress Lighting Pinterest “12 Days of Pinning” contest is sponsored by Progress Lighting, whose decisions regarding the selection of winners and all other aspects of the Sweepstakes shall be final and binding in all respects.
 Sponsor will not be responsible for typographical, printing or other inadvertent errors in these Official Rules or in other materials relating to the Sweepstakes.
 If you have any questions regarding this Sweepstakes, please contact Caitlin Greeley at 864.672.9617.

 Happy Friday!
 We hope you had a great Halloween-filled week!
 In case you missed out on some of our social media highlights and posts, we’ve got your weekly lighting round up.
 Take a look at interior designs from social media outlets, lighting terms and guides as well as our latest feature in Small Dream Homes magazine.
 Enjoy!